Health and Safety

 Introduction

-The University of Regina, as a core value, is committed to the health, safety and well-being of all members of the University community, to the provision of a safe and healthy work and learning environment, and to the prevention of injuries and illnesses.
-With respect to health, safety, and well-being all employees and students have the following three rights:
+The University of Regina, as a core value, is committed to the health, safety and well-being of all members of the University community.
+The University is dedicated to maintaining a safe and healthy work and learning environment, and to preventing injuries and illnesses.
+With respect to health, safety, and well-being, all employees and students have the following three rights:

 Right to Know